Recurring elements in the Final Fantasy series: Art design

 The artwork and character designs of the first Final Fantasy were created by Yoshitaka Amano, a noted artist who had worked with Tatsunoko Production on multiple anime series including Science Ninja Team Gatchaman, and also did illustrations for Vampire Hunter D. Amano was brought on board the first Final Fantasy as general artwork designer, filling that role for II and III.
 For Final Fantasy IV, Amano was given more freedom to create elaborate character designs.
 Amano returned as character designer and general artwork for Final Fantasy V. Final Fantasy VI, in addition to featuring work by Amano, also had contributions from other designers including Kaori Tanaka.
 From the first Final Fantasy to IV, Amano created his artwork based on specific descriptions from game staff, while for Final Fantasy V and VI it was the game staff that took and adjusted his artwork to suit the games.
 He returned as a character designer for Final Fantasy IX, working from specifications provided by the game's staff.
 For Final Fantasy XI, Amano created the game's world map.
 One of the designs he recalled was for the summon Bahamut: while the original Bahamut was an aquatic monster, he did not know this at the time, so he designed Bahamut as a "mecha dragon".
 As of Final Fantasy XV, Amano's artwork has been created fairly early in a game's development based on the basic themes.

 Amano's most enduring contribution to the series is his logo designs: receiving design documents as primarily text-based requests and descriptions, he treats each logo as a piece of full artwork rather than a simple logo.
-Since Final Fantasy IV, the current font style was adopted, along with a specially-designed logo by Amano.
-The emblem relates to a title's respective plot and typically portrays a character or object in the story.
+Since Final Fantasy IV, the current font style was adopted, along with a specially designed logo by Amano.
+The emblem relates to a game's respective plot and typically portrays a character or object in the story.
 Subsequent remakes of the first three games have replaced the previous logos with ones similar to the rest of the series.
 His work on Final Fantasy brought him international fame.